-Following are 6 of the times that the Bible tells us God visited His people.
+Following are 6 times the Bible tells us God visited His people.

 As you read these accounts, there may be one or two that particularly resonate with you.
 If that happens, allow the Spirit of God to ignite faith in your heart, that His Word will be fulfilled in your life in the coming year.